Tin

 gray tin or alpha tin, is powdery, about two thirds as dense, and appears spontaneously at low temperatures.
 It's less useful because it's weaker and more brittle,

-with a face-centred cubic
+with a face-centered cubic

 crystalline structure.
 The sudden degradation of white tin into gray tin is